carl-pinkham/D3D12AppHardCoded/README.md

 # D3D12AppHardCoded
 This is a basic, hard-coded Direct3D 12 program.
+This program is adapted from CameraAndDynamicIndexingApp.cpp by Frank Luna (C) 2015 All Rights Reserved.

 TO DO: